nanaky92/BetterAPI/readme.md

 ## Tests

-There are some tests done with POSTMAN.
+A number of integration tests have been done with POSTMAN.
 In order to run them, use:

 ```npm test```